 Partly cloudy.
-Patchy fog early in the morning.
-The chance of showers near the New South Wales border in the afternoon.
-Light winds becoming north to northwesterly 15 to 20 km/h in the middle of the day then becoming light in the early afternoon.
-Overnight temperatures falling to between 10 and 14 with daytime temperatures reaching 23 to 30.
+Light winds becoming westerly 15 to 20 km/h during the morning then becoming light during the afternoon.
+Overnight temperatures falling to between 1 and 5 with daytime temperatures reaching between 11 and 18.